 (Please wear comfortable clothing suitable for physical activity).

-One day a week for five weeks
+One evening a week for five sessions

 |Maximum class size||10|